Alvin Gentry: Miami Heat and Detroit Pistons

-LA Clippers
+Los Angeles Clippers

 Gentry returned to San Antonio as head assistant coach following the 1999–2000 season, where he was reunited with former co-assistants Gregg Popovich (the Spurs head coach and vice president of basketball operations) and R .C.
 Buford (the Spurs' general manager).
 But that assignment was brief, as Gentry accepted the head coaching position for the Los Angeles Clippers weeks after taking the San Antonio job.
 He led the Clippers to 31 wins and 39 wins respectively in his first two seasons as their head coach.
 Those seasons were marked by the solid play of young players, such as Darius Miles, Elton Brand and Lamar Odom.
 In Gentry's third season, however, the team regressed (despite the addition of Andre Miller), and Gentry was fired in March 2003, following a run of five consecutive defeats.
 His final record as Clippers head coach stood at 89–133.

 Phoenix Suns

 Gentry later became an assistant coach for the Phoenix Suns for six years, serving under head coaches Mike D'Antoni and Terry Porter.
 When Porter was fired in his first season as head coach, Alvin Gentry took over on an interim basis.

-He was named Suns' head coach for the 2009–10 season.
+Gentry was named Suns' head coach on a permanent basis for the 2009–10 season.
 Gentry's record in his first year as head coach during the 2009–2010 season was 54 wins, a career high, against 28 losses.
-The Suns advanced to the Western Conference Finals and lost to the Lakers in six games.
-He became the fifth head coach to lead the Suns to the Western Conference Finals in his first full season.
+In the postseason, the Suns finally overcame the San Antonio Spurs in a sweep, ending a streak of playoff eliminations at the hands of the Spurs.
 Gentry figured out how to blend the two styles of D'Antoni and Porter.
 Comparing his coaching to D'Antoni, Gentry said "We are not seven seconds or less.
 We're 12 seconds or under.
 We don't take a lot of really quick shots.
 We don't play with that breakneck pace.
 We play with a rhythm."
 Spurs head coach Gregg Popovich remarked "One thing about Phoenix is they are better defensively than in the past.
 They're much more active, much more committed, they've taken responsibility to a much more significant degree than ever before."
+Gentry became the fifth head coach to lead the Suns to the Western Conference finals in his first full season.
+In the Western Conference Finals, the Suns lost a six game series to the defending champions Lakers, featuring superstar Kobe Bryant and coached by Phil Jackson.

 On January 18, 2013, Gentry mutually parted ways with the Phoenix Suns.

+Los Angeles Clippers (second stint)

 In July 2013, he returned to the Clippers organization, taking the title of associate head coach, making him Doc Rivers' lead assistant.

 Golden State Warriors

-After one season with the Clippers, Gentry signed a three-year contract as associate head coach for the Golden State Warriors, working under new head coach Steve Kerr.
+After one season with the Clippers, Gentry was hired as associate head coach for the Golden State Warriors, working under new head coach Steve Kerr.